marvinborner/bruijn/README.md

 ### Numerals

 Numbers in bruijn always have a sign in front of them or else they will be mistaken for De Bruijn indices.
+They also need to be between parenthesis because of prefix functions.
 Generally the decimal representation is only syntactic sugar for its internal balanced ternary representation.
 We use balanced ternary because it’s a great compromise between performance and size (according to [\[1\]](#References)).